 How to organise effective notes for academic writing

 Note down the bibliographic details of the source you are taking notes from at the top of each page.
-Include the surname and initial of the author or editor, the title of the book/ article, the title of the journal, the publisher, the place of publication, the page numbers of the article, website details, including the URL etc. Also include the library catalogue item number so that you can easily relocate the source if you need to.
+Include the surname and initial of the author or editor, the title of the book, article or source, the title of the journal, the publisher, the place of publication, the page numbers of the article, website details, including the URL.
+Also include any library catalogue item numbers so that you can easily relocate the source if you need to.
 If you are focusing on a particular page, include the page number.

-Template for setting out and writing effective notes from a reading
+A template for setting out and writing effective notes from a reading

 Remember to use a new page for each new reading.

-Always include the page number
+Always include page or paragraph